xoeye/serverless-log-keeper/CONTRIBUTING.md

 We aim to provide excellent support for LTS releases of Node.js.
 "Prehistoric" versions (Node 8, 10) as well as bleeding-edge releases may be too much work to support, but you are free to fork and open a PR if you need support for something in particular,

-## @aws-cdk/cloudformation-diff

-We use AWS CDK's [cloudformation-diff](https://www.npmjs.com/package/@aws-cdk/cloudformation-diff) library to detect changes between the currently deployed CloudFormation template and the template that is set to be deployed.

-The rationale behind the decision of using this as oppposed to cloudformation changesets is:

-1. We believe the library is mature enough for this project's goal
-2. We don't want this plugin to interfere with the actual deployment flow.
-That is:
-   - It should be transparent to other SLS plugins, including things like `serverless-cloudformation-changesets`.
-   - It should _not_ perform any _write_ actions against the AWS account unless the service is actively being deployed

-**Note:** Despite the mention of `serverless-cloudformation-changesets`, LogDumpster _may not work as you expect_ in conjunction with it simply due to the nature of the changesets plugin.
-LogDumpster will create the export tasks at the time of `serverless deploy` being executed just fine but any logs created between the time of the export and a human reviewing, approving and deploying the changeset would be lost.